The C2 Project Official Website

 Number 4 now lives at the Ffestiniog Railway's Boston Lodge Works, in a new facility purpose built for its restoration.
 It is owned by a group of Ffestiniog and Welsh Highland Railway footplate crews.

 At first, accommodation was provided outside under a tarpaulin in Minffordd yard for approximately 18 months.
 The group were very grateful to then be asked by the National Railway Museum for the locomotive to be a guest visitor at Locomotion in Shildon.
 Inside at last it was parked opposite the much older experimental tilting Advanced Passenger Train (APT-E) and the prototype Deltic.
-After a brief stay the locomotive was shipped to Harbour Station where it was transported by rail the one mile across the cob to Boston Lodge works where again sadly, accommodation was only available outside in the sea air.
+After a brief stay the locomotive travelled to Porthmadog Harbour Station where it was transported by rail the one mile across the cob to Boston Lodge works.
 Whilst all this was going on, the group were working hard on securing an agreement with the Ffestiniog Railway Company.
 The result was by December 2009 a brand new purpose built steel shed was erected on spare land at Boston Lodge Works, being fitted out and connected by rail by the end of April 2010.
 The meant that Number 4 was on display in its new home during the Ffestiniog Railway's Quirks and Curiosities Gala over May Day bank holiday weekend 2010.

-Please Click on the links on the left to navigate this site.
+Please click on the links on the left to navigate this site.
 Subsequent pages in each topic can also be accessed by the buttons at top right.